 Bone Density Testing:

 State-of-the-art bone densitometers evaluate a person’s risk for osteoporosis and measure current bone mass.
 A bone density test is a simple, low-dose X-ray test that can easily diagnose osteoporosis.
-At menopause, all women are urged to discuss the need for a bone density test with their healthcare provider.
+At menopause, all women are urged to discuss the need for a bone density test with their healthcare provider, and all women should have the test by age 65.
 After the age of 70, all men should also have a bone density test.
-Please call 845-786-4318 to schedule an appointment for a bone density test, available with a prescription from your doctor.
+Please call 845-786-4410 to schedule an appointment for a bone density test, available with a prescription from your doctor.

 Therapists who specialize in bone and muscle disorders provide both inpatient and outpatient therapy to help restore mobility following fracture.